tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 part of my stance.

-I've wished to formalize the MathSwe logo, so it can be defined declaratively via recursion or an elegant equation instead of Photopea vector shapes or raster graphics.
+I've wished to formalize the MathSwe logo, so it can be defined declaratively via recursion or an elegant equation instead of Photopea [^1] vector shapes or raster graphics.

+[^1]: Photopea is a free version of Photoshop

 So, I've been playing with some recursion and fractals once in a while the last days.